Summer dresses often come in busy prints. Read how to accessorize a busy print dress to avoid being scanned by whom ever you meet.

 - A gingham shirt dress also would with this footwear leading also to a romantic outfit.
 Adding a headband, especially with flowers may be too much for a woman in midlife whose primary personal style isn’t romantic.

-- Another easy way to accessorize is to match the add-sons to one of the colors of your print dress.
+- Another easy way to accessorize busy prints is to match the add-sons to one of the colors of your dress.
 It hasn’t to be a perfect match.
-In the case of a floral dress with pink roses on blue, for instance, red or coral shoes or bags as well as beads look nice.
+In the case of a floral dress with pink roses on blue, for instance, red or coral shoes or beads as well as bag look nice.

 - A subtle or neutral color accessory works well with a busy print dress.